Radial Attention: $O(n\log n)$ Sparse Attention with Energy Decay for Long Video Generation: Preliminary

 To mitigate this computational burden, sparse attention restricts interactions to a subset of token pairs.
 Formally, this is achieved by adding a sparsity mask $\mM \in \{-\infty, 0\}^{n \times n}$ to the attention logits:

 Entries set to $-\infty$ are ignored in the softmax computation.
 Various schemes have been proposed to construct the mask.
-Static methods, such as STA~\cite{zhang2025fast}, apply a pre-defined sparsity pattern across all inputs.
-However, they often provide limited expressiveness.
-In contrast, dynamic schemes like SVG~\cite{xi2025sparse} adapt the sparsity pattern based on input content to improve fidelity.
-However, dynamic masking introduces overhead to determine the sparsity pattern on the fly and does not apply to training.
+Static methods, such as STA~\cite{zhang2025fast}, use fixed sparsity patterns but are less expressive.
+In contrast, dynamic schemes like SVG~\cite{xi2025sparse} does dynamic sparse pattern based on input content to improve fidelity.
+However, dynamic masking introduces online mask decision overhead and does not apply to training.
 Can we design a static attention pattern that matches the expressiveness of dynamic methods and can also be used in training?